Understanding Biological Hazard Examples

 Also known as a biohazard, a biological hazard pertains to any biological material, such as microorganisms, plants, animals, or their byproducts, that threatens the health of living organisms, most especially humans and animals.
 Potential biohazards should be handled with extreme caution as they may cause harm and can be fatal in certain cases.

 Biohazards can be found anywhere, including the workplace.
 Hence, it’s crucial to be familiar with at least 10 biological hazard examples so that you have an idea on how to address certain risks that your workers are exposed to.
-Even more so, employers must establish safety guidelines to ensure minimal risks brought about by such workplace hazards, further keeping workers safe and healthy while on duty.
+Even more so, employers must establish safety guidelines and be aware of possible resistances to ensure minimal risks brought about by such workplace hazards, further keeping workers safe and healthy while on duty.

 10 Biological Hazard Examples

 While various workplaces and industries deal with different biohazards, there are common ones that pose major threats to the health and safety of the workers.
-Looking at each in detail, here are 10 biological hazard examples that your workers might be exposed to.
+Biological hazards include viruses and other types of toxins such as the following:

 1. Human blood and blood products